microsoft/playwright/docs/src/library-csharp.md

 ## Using Assertions

-You can do the following to leverage Playwright's assertions when you are using your own test framework:
+You can do the following to leverage Playwright's web-first assertions when you are using your own test framework.
+These will automatically retry until the condition is met, e.g. an element has a certain text or the timeout is reached:

 ```csharp
 using Microsoft.Playwright;